Insights

 Content SEO ensures content matches search intent through keyword research, content planning, SERP analysis, regular updates, and other optimizations that enhance user value.

-The goal is not to publish more words.
-The goal is to publish better answers.
+The aim is not to publish more words, but to publish better answers.
 A useful SEO article should:

 - Answer the main query quickly.